 What does this have to do with arbitration?
 Arbitration is one of the key sources of voluntary law and order in a society without the State.
 Every contract or voluntary agreement between two or more people contains within itself the essence of the rules governing the transaction(s) between them.
 These “homemade” laws or rules derive their power from the consent of the parties, and usually differ markedly from statutory or third-party law (often arbitrarily) imposed upon them by the State with its power of legislative law-making.
-The essence of this idea can be seen in a conflict between International Business Machines Corp. and Fujitsu Ltd., that occurred during the late 1980s, which included an arbitral award of $833.3 million to IBM.
+The essence of this idea can be seen in a conflict between International Business Machines Corp. and Fujitsu Ltd., that occurred during the late 1980s, which included an arbitral award of eight hundred thirty-three million dollars to IBM.
 IBM claimed that Fujitsu was copying its software, which then enabled Fujitsu to market computers that were compatible with IBM’s.
 Government-made copyright law did not clearly address the issue of such a complex software-hardware dispute, because technology had forged ahead into areas never before addressed by State-made law.
 Shedding the courts, their own legal staffs and lawyers, and four years of wrangling over the issue, the two companies decided to appoint two arbitrators to settle the issue.
 The two arbitrators were given “sweeping powers to shape future software relations between IBM and Fujitsu.
 The two men, in their own words, will ‘constitute the intellectual property law between the two companies’.”
 (Wall Street Journal, Sept.
 18, 1987, A1)

 History of arbitration

 While much of this article will focus on the various aspects and significance of domestic and international commercial arbitration, such as the IBM-Fujitsu case, there are important reasons for considering the use of arbitration in other areas of life.
 Arbitration can be, and has been resorted to, in many other types of situations involving community, club, or congregational disputes, patient complaints against hospitals or doctors, in divorce proceedings, and in attorney-client disputes.
-Arbitration has been widely used in resolving labor disputes, as well as in settling consumer complaints against retail businesses.
+Arbitration has been widely used in resolving labour disputes, as well as in settling consumer complaints against retail businesses.
 Currently in Japan, arbitration is sometimes used to determine the amount of restitution a criminal owes to his or her victim.
 With a little imagination arbitration can be applied to almost any facet of life.
 Two examples will suffice to demonstrate.

 The first is found in Jerold Auerbaclis book, Justice Without Law?, and describes the effects of an arbitral case in Puritan New England in the early 1640s.
 The dispute involved the amount to be paid by a Mrs. Hibbens, “wife of a prominent Boston resident,” and Mr. Crabtree, who provided carpentry services in her house.
 When neither of the two could agree on how much Crabtree was due, Mr. Hibbens suggested arbitration.
 He “chose one carpenter and Crabtree another.
 The arbitrators set a revised fee, but Mrs. Hibbens remained obdurate.”
 She not only found Crabtree’s work unsatisfactory, but cast aspersions on the skills of the two arbitrators, “which diminished their reputation in the community.
 Church elders approached Mrs. Hibbens, but she remained unmollified.
 After another arbitration attempt failed, the dispute moved into the First Church of Boston, where Reverend Cotton presided.”

 The focus of the dispute now shifted “from a disagreement over wages to the stubborn recalcitrance of a church member who did not respect communal fellowship.”
-Not only did Mrs. Hibbens gossip behind the backs of the carpenter-arbitrators, she refused to confront them face-to-face, in a”church way,” as required by congregational rules.
+Not only did Mrs. Hibbens gossip behind the backs of the carpenter-arbitrators, she refused to confront them face-to-face, in a “church way,” as required by congregational rules.
 Ultimately, Mrs. Hibbens’ behaviour was judged by the entire church membership, “in a process designed to reassert harmony and consensus.”
 As Auerbach pointed out:

 Congregants were free to offer information, opinion, and admonition, but the purpose of individual participation was to encourage a collective congregational judgment, which would isolate offenders, restore them to congregational fellowship, and thereby strengthen communal values.
 The sanctions of admonition and excommunication were sufficient for this purpose.
 The church could neither arrest a wrongdoer nor seize his property, but the danger of expulsion, where church and community were virtually co-extensive, loomed ominously. [p.24]